ryavse11/ryan_choi_portfolio/AWS ML Lead Prioritization/README.md

 <h2 align="left">Data Source </h2>

 Chungwoo(Ryan) trained an ML model on ASEAN’s Commercial Sales (CS) lead population as input data and measured its Marketing Qualified Lead (MQL) to Sales Qualified Opportunity (SQO) conversion (MQL-SQO CR%) improvement by running multi-phased A/B tests.
 For sample datasets, he retrieved from the AWS Jarvis cluster to pull the commercial sector (CS) AMER and EMEA public sector(PS) AMER campaign member tables in production.
-The following subsections describe the characteristics of the data.
+The following table describes the characteristics of the data.

 **Data query criteria:** biz_unit = ‘CS’, area = ‘ASEAN’ , and only “Completed Follow-Up” MQLs are included.